chricro/notes/machine_learning/unsupervised_learning/index.md

 ## Cluster analysis

 * The *K-means algorithm* classifies $$n$$ points into $$k$$ clusters in a vector space, based on their distance to each other.
-It starts by randomly chosing the representant of each cluster-sometimes referred as *centroids*, and then iteratively assigning each of the **n** points to its closest centroid to obtain **k** clusters.
+It starts by randomly chosing the representant of each cluster-sometimes referred as *centroids*, and then iteratively assigns each of the **n** points to its closest centroid to obtain **k** clusters.
 The centroid of the latters will be updated as the barycenter of the cluster's points.
-The algorithm goes on until it converges. (when centroids remain the same)
+The algorithm goes on until it converges -which is when centroids remain the same between two consecutive iterations.

-* The *K-medoids* follows essentially the same principle than *K-means*, the only difference is the definition of the centroids which are not defined as the barycenter of the cluster's points but an actual point of the cluster that minimises the average distance with its class neighbours.
+* The *K-medoids* is almost the same as *K-means*, the only difference relies in the definition of the centroids.
+The representant of the clusters are not defined as the barycenter but as the point of the cluster that minimises the average distance with its class neighbours.
+Therefore, it corresponds to a datapoint which wouldn't be always the case with K-Means.